From PDCUG18, a full permaculture design course at Sabina School, Kyotera, Uganda 2018.

 We need your input, involvement and help.
 Together we are forming a Permaculture Academy and planning for an East Africa PDC and Convergence in May 2018.

-We recognize the amazing value and potential for permaculture education in East Africa and need your help to realize it!!
+We recognise the amazing value and potential for permaculture education in East Africa and need your help to realise it!!